Kings of Bachata: Sold Out at Madison Square Garden

-Kings of Bachata: Sold Out At Madison Square Garden is the third live album released by Bachata group Aventura.
-It is based on the sold out concert that took place on September 1, 2007, at Madison Square Garden.
+Kings of Bachata: Sold Out At Madison Square Garden is the third live album released by bachata group Aventura.
+It is based on the sold out concert that took place on September 1, 2007 at Madison Square Garden.
 This was part of the K.O.B.
 Live tour.
-A DVD of the concert was released November 13, 2007.
-Kings of Bachata: Sold Out At Madison Square Garden was certified 8× Platinum (Latin) by the Recording Industry Association of America on June 4, 2009 for shipping 800,000 copies in the United States.
+The live album and film of the concert was released on November 13, 2007.
+The album was certified 8× Platinum (Latin) by the Recording Industry Association of America on June 4, 2009 for shipping 800,000 copies in the United States.